Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest

-`func NewKeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest(certificateStores []CSSCMSDataModelModelsCertificateLocationSpecifier, schedule KeyfactorCommonSchedulingKeyfactorSchedule, ) *KeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest`
+`func NewKeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest(certificateStores []ModelsCertificateLocationSpecifier, schedule KeyfactorCommonSchedulingKeyfactorSchedule, ) *KeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest`

 NewKeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest instantiates a new KeyfactorWebKeyfactorApiModelsCertificateStoresRemoveCertificateRequest object
 This constructor will assign default values to properties that have it defined,